JayashanS/wrench-it-app/README.md

 ## Description

 This system is designed to offer immediate assistance to vehicle owners in the event of a breakdown.
 It seamlessly integrates navigation and reservation features, ensuring a seamless and stress-free experience for users.
 The mobile application conveniently directs you to the nearest repair centers with just a single click.
-Unlike alternative apps, our system prioritizes data security and ensures constant updates, providing you with the most reliable and up-to-date information for a safer and more efficient choice.

 ## Technologies Used